jayduhon/DreamMUD/README.md

 - Sleeping (on items or ground),
 - Rituals to perform,
 - Cursed items,
+- Command history and command shortcuts on the websocket client,
 - Radio items that can be used to broadcast to tuned frequencies.

 Defaults Configuration